u31999/full-stack-webDev-react-spesilaization/Node.js/README.md

 - Offered by Coursera in partnership with The Hong Kong University of Science and Technology.

-## Some of technology learned in in this course:
+## Some of technology learned in this course:

 - NodeJS and Express for building web servers.
 - Web protocols: HTTP and HTTPS.